-Or, think of public and common resources that surround us: schools, libraries, museums and all the content on the Internet that provides access to myriad forms of information and learning, parks and wildlife that offer recreation and important health (both mental and physiological) benefits, public spaces and voluntary activities that help us build social connections, support our mental well-being and serve as channels to learn about new issues and opportunities.
-We can affect what scale of access we have to these assets by choosing where we live (which is large-ly dependent on our wealth) and occasionally buy access to some of them.
+Or, think of public and common resources that surround us: schools, libraries, museums and all the content on the Internet that provides access to myriad forms of information and learning, parks and wildlife that offer recreation and important health (both mental and physiological) benefits, public spaces and voluntary activities that help us build social connections, support our mental wellbeing and serve as channels to learn about new issues and opportunities.
+We can determine Will money and markets play an even greater role in human activities around the world?
+Will money become a truly universal medium, opening access to whatever one needs or desires?

+what scale of access we have to these assets by choosing where we live (which is largely dependent on our wealth) and occasionally buy access to some of them.
 However, the scope of these choices is largely determined by the very profound character of the society we live in, i.e. by political decisions.
 Therefore, differences regarding availability of these assets between regions and countries are great.
-These are public and common assets, things we use collectively with other members of the society.
+These are public and common assets, things we use collectively with other members of society.